WallarooLabs/wally/book/python/writing-your-own-partitioned-stateful-application.md

 ### Partition

-If we were to use partitioning in the alphabet application from the previous section, and we wanted to partition by key, then one way we could go about it is:

-Create a partition key list:
+If we were to use partitioning in the alphabet application from the previous section, and we wanted to partition by key, then one way we could go about it is to create a partition key list, as illustrated here:

 ```python
 letter_partitions = list(string.ascii_lowercase)